 This means that suppliers shall notify to controllers any type of data breach that took place, without running a prior assessment which will be performed by the controller together with the processor.

-YOUR TO DO: set up a notification system of data breaches through a dedicated email address or similar technologies for your employees, officers, agents and suppliers.
-Have a very detailed action plan and escalation procedure to react a data breach.
+YOUR DATA BREACH BEST PRACTICES: set up a notification system of data breaches through a dedicated email address or similar technologies for your employees, officers, agents, and suppliers.
+Have a very detailed action plan and escalation procedure to react to a data breach.

 3. Limit the cases when the notification of a personal data breach might be required